davelively14/locorum/README.md

   - Search

 ## v0.4 to do list
-- Deprecate name of search from database
 - User authentication for socket
+- Refactor to use "name" instead of "biz" for search

 ## v0.5 to do list
 - Add more backends.
 Priorities: Bing, Facebook, Yelp, MapQuest, Foursquare, Superpages